well1791/belief-systems/chapters/chapter01.md

 They are a lot, right?
 Also, if you think about them a bit further, you will find that pretty much everything we know somehow repeats a cycle and we all somehow interact with all these cycles without fully understanding them; examples are the rain, eating and sleeping, the sunset and sunrise, numbers, and so on.

-The statement above implies that in everyone's reality we can be part of a system without even knowing about it, the example is clear if we think about nature or a kidnapping.
+The statement above implies that in everyone's reality we can be part of a system without even knowing about it, the example is clear if we think about nature or a kidnapping, in both cases we could be part of a system without knowing about it.
 But, this also raises the next question: Systems are discovered or invented?
 Well, on one hand, the solar system wasn't invented, we just translated that knowledge to our language and that's how we understand and recognize the solar system nowadays but, on the other hand, the way the car works wasn't out there waiting to be discovered, instead, there was some planning and trials before someone gets with a valid formula.
 So, I think it's perfectly valid to say that systems are discovered and invented.

 The idea of a "system" implicitly describes a set of rules, conditions, processes, decisions, etc...
 But, there's a process that all systems share in common: